-When you find outdated content, there is opportunity.
+When you find outdated information, there is opportunity.

-The most obvious plan of attack is to create an updated piece of content, but that’s not all…
+The most obvious plan of attack is to create an updated piece of information, but that’s not all…

-You must create an updated piece of content that blows the other one out of the water.
+You must create an updated piece of information that blows the other one out of the water.

 Don’t play nice when it comes to helping the user.